Who is in, and about to get in, the GOP race for president

 The runner-up to Mitt Romney in 2012, Santorum began his return engagement to presidential politics May 27 in his western Pennsylvania hometown of Cabot.
 “The last race, we changed the debate.
 This race, with your help and God’s grace, we can change this nation,” he said.

-The senior senator from South Carolina made his bid official June 1 with a speech in his hometown of Central, South Carolina, that cast the foreign threats to America in dark terms.
+After all but confirming the week before that he was in, the senior senator from South Carolina made it official Monday with a speech in his hometown of Central, South Carolina, that cast the foreign threats to America in dark terms.
 “Simply put, radical Islam is running wild.
 They have more safe havens, more money, more weapons and more capability to strike our homeland than any time since 9/11.
 They are large, they are rich, and they’re entrenched.”

-The former Texas governor announced his 2016 presidential bid June 4 at an airfield outside Dallas, surrounded by prominent veterans — including the widow of Chris Kyle of “American Sniper” fame.
-“I have been tested.
-I have led the most successful state in America.”
+The former Texas governor is expected to announce his 2016 presidential bid on Thursday at an airfield outside Dallas, surrounded by prominent veterans — including the widow of Chris Kyle of “American Sniper” fame.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.